5 Ways Coronavirus Is Affecting State Government Contracts

-As the world continues its efforts to overcome Covid, state governments are adapting their contracting practices in subtle but important ways.
-Fortunately, state-issued Requests for Proposals (RFP) and other bidding opportunities are continuing
+As the world continues to overcome COVID-19, state governments are adapting their contracting practices in subtle but important ways.
+Fortunately, state-issued Requests for Proposals (RFP) and other bidding opportunities are continuing.

-These government contracts represent a valuable opportunity, especially given the high level of uncertainty in private sector procurement.
-To maintain your business’s growth potential in the current environment, it’s important to know exactly how state government contracts are reacting to the coronavirus.
+These government contracts represent a valuable opportunity, especially given the high level of uncertainty in private-sector procurement.
+To maintain your business’s growth potential in the current environment, it’s important to know how state government contracts are reacting to the coronavirus.

-For RFPs, the ongoing trend of digitization has turned into a full-fledged transformation.
+For RFPs, the ongoing digitization trend has turned into a full-fledged transformation.
 With government employees around the country working from home, offices that previously required in-person and physical materials are adapting rapidly.

-This is good news for bid applicants!
+This is good news for state government contract bid applicants!
 Physical package requirements can often be quite burdensome, both financially and environmentally.
 Multiple copies, individually labeled flash drives and binding covers can add significant resource requirements to every bid.
-But now, more government contract bids than ever are accepting proposals via email or online portals.
+But now, more government contract bids than ever accept proposals via email or online portals.

-However, while digital delivery methods are often simpler, it’s critical you get your submission right.
+However, while digital delivery methods are often easier, you must get your submission right.
 Ensure that you’re following all directions when submitting your bid.
 Check to make sure the file is in the desired format.
 Ensure the file name uses the bid issuer’s desired convention.
 Verify that you’re sending the bid to the correct contact, and if possible, request a confirmation of receipt of your proposal.

-For online submission portals, it’s often necessary to create an account before submitting.
+For online submission portals, creating an account before submitting is often necessary.
 Make sure you have your organization’s core information readily available.
 This includes your tax ID number, mailing address, business designation, contact person and other similar fields.

-It’s important that you never wait until the last minute to submit your bid electronically, if possible.
+If possible, you must never wait until the last minute to submit your bid electronically.
 Online portals sometimes crash due to increased demand right before a deadline.
-There may also be issues with your own connectivity, email or password.
-So, to avoid issues, it’s better to go ahead and send in your proposal as early in advance of the deadline as possible.
+There may also be issues with your connectivity, email or password.
+So, to avoid problems, it’s better to go ahead and send in your state government contract proposal as early in advance of the deadline as possible.

 Remote Conferences

 Most government procurement bids include some form of pre-proposal conference, question and answer period, or both.
-Many of them used to happen in-person and were mandatory for interested parties.
-Given the situation with Covid, these opportunities for engagement are all moving online.
+Many of them used to happen in person and were mandatory for interested parties.
+Given the situation with COVID-19, these opportunities for engagement are all moving online.
 This allows you to participate in meetings with prospective new clients all around the country.

 More Addenda Than Ever

-Another significant change we’re seeing in state-issued RFPs is an increased number of released addenda.
+Another significant change in state government contract RFPs is an increased number of released addenda.
 When a bid issuer needs to update their RFP, it can be because of a new deadline, answers to submitted questions, a refined scope of work or more.
 These changes require the release of an addenda.
-So, it’s more important than ever to stay connected to the bids your company seeks to win.
+So, staying connected to the bids your company seeks to win is more important than ever.

 If the RFP opportunity is posted on a portal, make sure to check that portal frequently for any updates.
 The same is true for state websites that list open procurement opportunities.
 It may be necessary to email the RFP’s contact person to express your interest as an applicant.
 That way, you’ll be on the list to receive any additional addenda.